 Each flag is respectfully presented, with all participants saying together:

-The power of our thoughts, words and actions will help to create a peaceful world for all.
+Using the power of our thoughts, words and actions, will help to create a peaceful world for all.

 The ceremony rises above national, religious and political boundaries, giving expression for “peace and harmony”, which lies at the core of every human heart.

 Flag Ceremonies can be held anywhere people gather with the purpose of aspiring towards a peaceful world.
 They have been held as part of big conferences and interfaith events, and at community events in schools, churches, mosques and gardens.

 1000 children from 24 schools and colleges in Oldham on the International Day of Peace 2012

 400 school children with H.H.Dalai Lama in 2004 in Dunfermline, and at a talk at the Usher Hall in Edinburgh